 In April 2019, the FASB clarified recently released guidance related to credit losses, financial instruments, derivatives and hedging.
 The FASB has an ongoing project on its agenda for improving the FASB's Accounting Standards Codification or correcting its unintended application.
 These clarifications are similar to the items in the FASB's project and are therefore not expected to have a significant effect on the Company's current accounting practices.
-Certain clarifications may be effective for the Company as early as the second quarter of 2019.
 The Company is currently evaluating the impact of these clarifications on the Company's financial condition, results of operations and cash flows.